 Cook a little longer until thick and syrupy.

 Prepare lids, jars, and canner while sauce cooks.
-See step-by-step boiling water canning instructions here.
+See this step-by-step boiling water canning tutorial for more instructions.

 Ladle hot sauce into hot 1/2-pint jars, leaving 1/4-inch headspace and attach lids.

 Process for 20 minutes in a boiling water canner.
 Turn off heat, remove lid and let sit for 5 minutes before removing to a towel-lined counter to cool before storing.PRINT

 - 4 pounds plums (about 10 cups chopped)

 - 3/4 cup chopped onion (about 1 medium)

 - 2 tsp. dried red pepper flakes (adjust to desired spiciness)